jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/tdd-quotes.md

 > You give me an application that is badly designed but has a comprehensive suite of tests.
 I can make the design better because I have a suite of tests.
 <br /><br />
 > A suite of tests is more important than a good design.

+### Joshua Kerievsky <small>(Refactoring to Patterns)</small>

+> "Test-driven development and continuous refactoring, two of the many excellent XP practices, have dramatically improved the way I build software.
+<br /><br />
+>" I’ve found that these two practices have helped me and the organizations I’ve worked for **spend less time over-engineering and under-engineering and more time creating high-quality, function-rich code, produced on time**."